Guide to Tax and IRS Rules for Rental Real Estate | Tax Guidelines

 Real Estate Professional Tax Status

 The real estate professional exception is another way to offset passive losses against other non-passive income.
 This rule allows taxpayers who qualify as a real estate professional to offset passive losses against other types of income without limit.
-The status of of “real estate professional” refers to people who treat real estate as their career.
+The status of “real estate professional” refers to people who treat real estate as their career.

 This exception from the passive activity loss rules is sometimes called the real estate professional tax loophole.